 So, no matter which device or browser you’re using, you’ve found that your website looks awesome and works exactly the way you’d expect it to.
 You’ve spent so much time with this site and now you know it like the back of your hand.

 But what about the people who don’t know every little intricate detail of your site nor have an idea in mind of how they should be using your site?
 Is it as easy for them to find the information they’re looking for or carry out actions as you think it should be?

 There’s only one way to find out.
 Hand it over to a group of friends and see how they use it.

 This will answer the very essential queries like: “Is it as easy to navigate as you think it is?
 Can information be found quickly?
-How simple is it to carry out an action like making a purchase or getting in touch with an enquiry?”.
+How simple is it to act making a purchase or getting in touch with an inquiry?”.

-These tests ensure you to find the best ways to check whether your website really is ready to go live is to find out how easily your actual visitors can use it.
+These tests ensure you find the best ways to check whether your website is ready to go live is to find out how easily your actual visitors can use it.